igaostrowska/biodatageeks_website/biodatageeks.github.io/content/authors/anna_kosycarz/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: A graduate of Artificial Intelligence from Vrije University Amsterdam, currently contributing to the BiodataGeeks research group at Warsaw University of Technology, focusing on AI applications in healthcare through DNA and RNA analysis while pursuing mathematical studies at Warsaw School of Economics.

 interests:
   - Artificial Intelligence
-  - Computational Linguistics
+  - Healthcare
-  - Information Retrieval
+  - Medical Diagnostics

 education:
   courses:
-    - course: Bachelor's degree, Artificial Intelligence
+    - course: BSc
       institution: Vrije Universiteit Amsterdam
       year: 2024